In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is the inner child.

 - firefighters: try to distract from the pain coming from the exiles, which may involve risky, impulsive behaviours

-Internal Family Systems work centers around the relationship between the parts and the core Self.
+IFS work centers around the relationship between the parts and the core Self.
 That emphasis on the relationship seems similar to the psychosynthesis approach.

 An article in Psychology Today describes four different destructive inner child dynamics: